 The best and often most efficient practice for managing annual meeting preparation is to use a detailed time and responsibility checklist that covers the entire proxy process, including the events leading up to and just following the annual meeting.
 This chronological list details every important milestone, every necessary action and every document to be produced and delivered.
 It also includes the completion date and identifies the responsible individual.

-Consider using a checklist that is annotated to reference state law, SEC, stock exchange requirements and your company’s bylaws and articles of incorporation.
+Pro Tip: Consider using a checklist that is annotated to reference state law, SEC, stock exchange requirements and your company’s bylaws and articles of incorporation.
 This helps to clarify why certain steps in the process are necessary.

 Some companies don’t have this internal document and may rely on a version from outside counsel to handle many of the details.
-Taking the effort to create a complete schedule that is tailored to your company, its calendar and processes it well in advance of the meeting date is a very useful exercise.
+Taking the effort to create a complete schedule that is tailored to your company, its calendar and its processes well in advance of the meeting date is a very useful exercise.
 When you have this schedule, it serves as the starting point for the upcoming annual meeting each year.